oshears/My-Artificial-Buddy/README.md

 Controls
 --------
-Simply execute the program by navigating to the "My Artificial Buddy" directory and typing "python3 mabMain.py"
+Simply execute the program by navigating to the "My Artificial Buddy" directory and typing "python3 mabMain.py" The program will then start listening for user commands.
+These commands must be on the list of recognized commands, otherwise the program perform the default response.

 Planned Additions
 -----------------
 * More user commands
 * Offline support for voice recognition
  * This could possibly be done by using the [NSSpeechRecognizer](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/Speech/Articles/RecognizeSpeech.html) library that comes built in with OSX
+* Adjustable sensitivity threshold for collecting sound
+* More customability options

 Requirements